CircleCI-Archived/circleci-orbs/README.md

 # circleci-orbs
 The source code for orbs published by CircleCI.

+Some orbs have their own repos under the CircleCI-Public GitHub organization; [use the `circleci-orbs` topic tag](https://github.com/search?q=topic%3Acircleci-orbs+org%3ACircleCI-Public&type=Repositories) to see source repositories for all CircleCI-published orbs.

 ## What are orbs?

 Orbs are packages of CircleCI configuration that can be shared across projects.
 Orbs allow you to make a single bundle of jobs, commands, and executors that can reference each other and can be imported into a CircleCI build configuration and invoked in their own namespace.
 Orbs are registered with CircleCI, with revisions expressed using the semver pattern.